WEEK 4: PARTY IN THE ELECTORATE

 voters in the South are African American, and African Americans reach a

-majority in the states of Mississippi, South Carolina, Alabama, and Georgia (p.
+majority in states like Mississippi, South Carolina, Alabama, and Georgia (p.

-44, Buchanan/Kapeluck textbook).
+44, Buchanan/Kapeluck book, The 2020 Presidential Election in the South).
 As such, an increasing number of Democratic

 gubernatorial and U.S. senate candidates in the South are African American